Retropikzel/foreign-c/README.md

 Currently the interface of the library is in okay shape.
 It propably will not change much but no guarantees are being made just yet.

+Due to supporting many different Scheme implementations, different parts of this software are in different stage.
+As a whole it is still in **alpha** stage.
+That said the interface should not be changing anymore and support for some implementations are in **beta**.

 ## Implementation status